 "[Students] should never be bystanders but always intervene," Urbanek said.
 "The average citizen at an average party or average get-together must intervene and notify the authorities before the situation gets worse ...
 Even if you just tell someone, do it so things don't go the bad way."

 Palsi is appreciative of how people are starting to become more aware and willing to speak up against sexual violence.
 She said it is important for the general masses to move away from the "victim-blaming culture" and embrace the idea of bystander intervention.

-"We don't generally have conversations about this [and] maybe that's why ... the perception is off," said Jane Fischer, director of SBI Health Education.
+"We don't generally have conversations about this [and] maybe that's why ... the perception is off," Fischer said.
 "In our culture, we aren't talking about this enough.
 Any public health or safety issue that reaches these kinds of numbers should be discussed and addressed as a society."